 Yes they can.
 Depending on how well a tenant present the property.
 We where reducing our routine inspections, but this now appears to not be required .
 We will make these decisions based on how tenants present the home and instructions from the landlords, the owners.
 Here is a tip to all the tenants, if you have a routine inspection coming up, make the house shine and you may not have to see your property manager for another 6 months.
 You can read my article here about preparing for a routine inspection.

 Why tenants can’t send their own photos as a virtual routine inspection.

+The government has suggested tenants send in their own photos.
+But that really won’t help too much.
 With routine inspections we mainly find concerns with these items listed below, which are all challenging to detect with photos supplied by a tenants.